Raven-150/Blue95VS/README.md

 ![main-screenshot](https://blue95.neocities.org/screenshot-winamp.png)

-Blue95 is a modern and lightweight desktop experience that is reminiscent of a bygone era of computing.
+Blue95VS is a fork of Blue95 a lightweight desktop experience that is reminiscent of a bygone era of computing.
 Based on Fedora Atomic Xfce with the [Chicago95](https://github.com/grassmunk/Chicago95) theme.
+My adjustments are to make it more personalized to myself and adding more functionality for gaming and programming.

 [Screenshots](./SCREENSHOTS.md) | [YouTube](https://www.youtube.com/watch?v=AFS0PiBUObA) | [Documentation](https://blues.win/95/docs)